XamarinUniversity/build2018-labs/lab1/README.md

 </ContentPage>
 ```

 > This will add a new Button to the navigation toolbar.
-Since we are using a `NavigationPage`, this is a great area to put extra functionality relevant to the screen.
+Since the app is using a `NavigationPage`, this is a great area to put extra functionality relevant to the screen.

 3. Open **NoteEntryEditPage.xaml.cs** and add an event handler method named **OnDeleteEntry** to handle the button click.